code0-tech/discord-bot/README.md

 ## Unused files for the Discord Bot process

-In `./data/_app/*` are files that are just to setup the Discord server
+In `./_app/*` are files that are just to setup the Discord server, like images

 ## Versions